a022832/lottery/README.md

 If you’re at that point, this script might not be your best bet—consider a beefier system.
 Need help?
 We’re open to paid engagements at [info@integrity6.com](mailto:info@integrity6.com).

 ## Why Open Source?
 At Integrity6, we believe in great customer service and supporting charter schools with practical tools.
-After building this for our customer, we saw its potential to help others facing the same chaos of paper-based lotteries.
+After building this for our customer, we saw its potential to help others facing the same chaos of paper-based bus lotteries.
 Open-sourcing it—built on Google Sheets and a transparent algorithm like Fisher-Yates—ensures fairness can be verified by all.
 It’s our way of giving back: a free, accessible solution aligned with our mission to help charter schools succeed.

 ## Contact
 Reach out via [peter@integrity6.com](mailto:peter@integrity6.com) if you’re a charter school with questions.
 Otherwise, dive into the code!